rocket-libs/blocstar/README.md

 **3.** Bind the Widget's state to the business logic via Blocstar's ```bind``` method.
 This we have done in the state's ```build``` method.
 Any method that returns a widget can be used as a parameter in the bind call.
 In our example we use the ```_getScreen``` method.

-**4.** The getter ```_body``` is where we control what our UI displays, we do this by interrogating the ```bloc``` variable (which is an instance of your business logic class) or the ```bloc.context``` object (which is an instance of your context class).
+**4.** The getter ```_body``` is where we control what our UI displays, we do this by interrogating the ```bloc``` variable (which is an instance of your business logic class) or the ```logic.context``` object (which is an instance of your context class).
 There are six possible states that we are interested in.

-- ```bloc.initialized == false``` - this is usually when your widget has first loaded and we need to bootstrap our module.
-Call ```bloc.initializeAsync()``` (synchronously) then show a widget to let the use know what is happening.
+- ```logic.initialized == false``` - this is usually when your widget has first loaded and we need to bootstrap our module.
+Call ```logic.initializeAsync()``` (synchronously) then show a widget to let the use know what is happening.
-- ```bloc.context.actionState.busy == true``` - this indicates that your module is busy executing an async operation (e.g an http call).
+- ```logic.context.actionState.busy == true``` - this indicates that your module is busy executing an async operation (e.g an http call).
 You probably want to show the user a progress indication widget here.
-- ```bloc.context.actionState.lastActionTimedOut == true``` - the module is no longer busy, but your async operation timed out.
+- ```logic.context.actionState.lastActionTimedOut == true``` - the module is no longer busy, but your async operation timed out.
 This allows you to bake important functionality into your app, like analytics, user driven retries e.t.c
-- ```bloc.context.actionState.errorOccuredOnLastAction == true``` - the module is no longer busy, but the operation failed with an error.
-The details of the error are available in ```bloc.context.actionState.lastActionException```.
+- ```logic.context.actionState.errorOccuredOnLastAction == true``` - the module is no longer busy, but the operation failed with an error.
+The details of the error are available in ```logic.context.actionState.lastActionException```.
 Again, just like above you get an access point in your module where you can track performance of your app and gracefully handle non-happy-paths.
 Additionally, this allows you to standardize error handling, making for an easy to learn codebase.
 - All of the above states are false.
 This indicates that the module is on the happy-path.